polyfy/polylith/readme.md

      util       util     x--   xx-   --
      -          cli      x--   xx-   --

     This table lists all bricks and in which environments and profiles they are added to.

     The 'interface' column shows what interface the component has.
 The name is the first namespace after the component name, e.g.: com.my.company.user.interface.

     The 'brick' column shows the name of the brick.
 In green if a component or blue if a base.
 Each component lives in a directory under the 'components' directory and each base lives under the 'bases' directory.
 If any file for a brick has changed since the last stable point in time, it will be marked with an asterisk, * (user in this example).

     The changed files can be listed by executing 'poly diff'.

     The next cl column is the command-line environment that lives under the 'environments' directory.
 Each line in this column says whether a brick is included in the environment or not.

     The flags mean:
       x--  The environment contains a path to the 'src' directory, e.g. 'components/user/src'.
       -x-  The environment contains a path to the 'test' directory, e.g. 'components/user/test'.
       --x  The brick is marked to be executed from this environment.

     If :r or :resources is also passed in: x---  The environment contains a path to the 'src' directory, e.g. 'components/user/src'.
-      -x--  The environment contains a path to the 'resources' directory, e.g. 'components/user/resources'.
+      -x--  The environment contains a path to the 'resources' directory, e.g.
+            'components/user/resources'.
-      --x-  The environment contains a path to the 'test' directory, e.g. 'components/user/test'.
+      --x-  The environment contains a path to the 'test' directory, e.g.
+            'components/user/test'.
       ---x  The brick is marked to be executed from this environment.

     The next group of columns, dev admin, is the development environment with its profiles.
 If passing in a plus with 'poly info +' then it will also show the default profile.
 The flags for the dev environment works the same as for cl.

-    The flags for the admin profile means: x-  The profile contains a path to the 'src' directory, e.g. 'components/user/src'.
+    The flags for the admin profile means: x-  The profile contains a path to the 'src' directory, e.g.
+          'components/user/src'.
-      -x  The profile contains a path to the 'test' directory, e.g. 'components/user/test'.
+      -x  The profile contains a path to the 'test' directory, e.g.
+          'components/user/test'.

-    If :r or :resources is also passed in: x--  The profile contains a path to the 'src' directory, e.g. 'components/user/src'.
+    If :r or :resources is also passed in: x--  The profile contains a path to the 'src' directory, e.g.
+           'components/user/src'.
-      -x-  The profile contains a path to the 'resources' directory, e.g. 'components/user/resources'.
+      -x-  The profile contains a path to the 'resources' directory, e.g.
+           'components/user/resources'.
-      --x  The profile contains a path to the 'test' directory, e.g. 'components/user/test'.
+      --x  The profile contains a path to the 'test' directory, e.g.
+           'components/user/test'.

   It's not enough that a path has been added to an environment to show an 'x', the file or directory must also exist.

   If any warnings or errors was found in the workspace, they will be listed at the end, see the 'check' command help, for a complete list of validations.

   Example:
     poly info
     poly info :loc
+    poly info since:previous-build
     poly info env:myenv
     poly info env:myenv:another-env
     poly info :env